OlofBlomqvist/data/test.md

 # Indented

-\t// Some comments
+// Some comments
-\tline 1 of code
+  line 1 of code
-\tline 2 of code
+  line 2 of code
-\tline 3 of code
+  line 3 of code

 <div class=\"warning\">
 *TEST*